1. Assess Your Instrument’s Condition and Value Thoroughly

 • Review your listing to confirm accusations are false.
 If the buyer has a valid point, offer a partial refund or accept a return.

 • If the case goes to a platform dispute resolution, provide your photos, condition report, and shipping proof.
+A detailed, transparent listing is your best defense.

 A polite, solution-focused approach often preserves your reputation.
 Buyers who feel heard are less likely to leave negative feedback.
+Even if you have to accept a return, doing so promptly and professionally can turn a negative experience into a positive review of your customer service.

-10. Final Thoughts for a Successful Transaction
+12. Final Thoughts for a Successful Transaction

 Selling or trading your used low brass instrument doesn’t have to be stressful.
 By preparing your instrument thoroughly, pricing it fairly, choosing a safe channel, and communicating transparently, you can complete the deal confidently.
 Patience matters—quality instruments attract serious buyers, but it may take weeks.
 If you need the money quickly, consider offering a slight discount or selling to a local music store for a guaranteed sale.
+The store will pay less than you would get in a private sale, but the convenience and speed may be worth the trade-off.

 For more tips on used instrument valuation, check NAMM’s used instrument guide or ask a local repair tech for an appraisal.
 Whether you’re upgrading to a professional model or freeing up space, these steps help you get the best value while staying safe.
 Good luck, and enjoy your next musical chapter.